CLASS-SZ/class_sz/README.rst

 https://github.com/CLASS-SZ/notebooks

-These notebooks along with the paper (link) constitute the documentation.
+These notebooks along with the paper (<https://arxiv.org/abs/2310.18482>`_) constitute the current documentation.